 [NB: if you (like me) are non-Native and you reblogged agentotter’s commentary PLEASE read sofriel’s refutation below.
 “Spirit Animal” as a non-Native phrase is SUPER FUCKED UP.]

 Petition to start using “patronus” instead of “spirit animal” because not being appropriative is pretty rad.

 Okay let’s go through this one more time.
 Deep breath.

 If you think the concept of “spirit animals” comes from Native American religious practices, you are wrong.
 Also, you’re probably basing your ideas about Native American spiritualism on…

 View original post 1,218 more words

 In 1492, when Columbus "discovered" America, the estimated number of Native Americans in what would become the United States was between 5 and 18 million.
 Historians estimate that up to 80% of population loss was due to diseases like smallpox and influenza, to which the aboriginals had no immunity.
-A 20% survival rate of the … Continue reading Tuesday Trivia: Population Decimation
+A 20% survival rate of the … Continue reading Native American Trivia: Population Decimation

 When I started this blog, I had no intention of getting into current affairs or social commentary.
 Really.
 But recently, a couple of issues have changed my mind.
 What is a writer if she doesn’t write about what’s most important to her?
 As you all probably know, the US has a very long-standing tradition of … Continue reading Broken Treaties, Broken Lives – Part 1: Promises to Keep